Shaver’s Creek Environmental Center is a beautiful place for anyone interested in the natural world.

 Accessibility

-The Klingsberg Aviary is wheelchair- and stroller-friendly, but if you require special parking accommodations, please call Shaver’s Creek at 814-863-2000 for more information when planning your visit.
+The Klingsberg Aviary is wheelchair- and stroller-friendly, accessible via a paved ramp.
+Pathways within the aviary are composed of compact gravel with a slight grade.
+If you require special parking accommodations, please call Shaver’s Creek at 814-863-2000 for more information when planning your visit.

 Our Resident Animals